-Exeter is famous for its beautiful 900-year-old Cathedral and historic quayside.
+The historical city of Exeter is famous for its beautiful 900-year-old Cathedral and historic quayside.

 Is Exeter worth visiting?

-Yes, Exeter is definitely worth visiting!
+Yes, the beautiful city of Exeter is definitely worth visiting!

-It also has a wonderful food scene, plenty of cocktails and wine bars, and unique hotels.
+Exeter also has a wonderful food scene, plenty of cocktails and wine bars, and unique hotels.

-These are the best things to do in Exeter.
+These are the best things to do in Exeter!

 You could tick these off in two days (check out my weekend in Exeter itinerary to see how they all tie together), or you could take your time and see a few attractions in and around the city.